DonnieData/School_District_Analysis/README.md

 - The average reading score for each grade level from each school
 - The scores by school spending per student, by school size, and by school type

-These key metrics can highlight relationships

 ## Challenge
-Data integrity - Due to, certain values in the dataset must be omitted and replaced with the value of NaN handling missing values and how analyzing how they alter/ skew data
+Data integrity - Due to, certain values in the dataset must be omitted and fill with place holder values. handling missing values and how analyzing how they alter/ skew data

-## Reosurces
- Python 3.7.7, JupyterLab 2.2.6

 measurment of performance > school grades...